 Mommy Guilt (mämē gilt) n. – a fact or state of self-degradation based upon the lies or false perceptions of oneself or others.
-Mommy Guilt is an equal-opportunity affliction that can affect all mothers in any walk of life, no matter their age, social status or ethnicity;
+Mommy Guilt is an equal-opportunity affliction.
+It can affect all mothers in any walk of life, no matter their age, social status or ethnicity;

-There are plenty of options today on the Mommy Guilt menu and here are a few of Today’s Specials to pick from
+There are plenty of options today on the Mommy Guilt menu.
+Here are a few of Today’s Specials to pick from

 - Formula Vs. Breastfeeding